arakis/i3-window-cycler/README.md

 # i3 Window Cycler

-An advanced window cycling tool for the [i3 window manager](https://i3wm.org/), providing an intuitive way to switch between windows based on their recent usage, mimicking the Alt+Tab functionality found in other desktop environments.
+A lightweight window cycling utility for the [i3 window manager](https://i3wm.org/), enabling you to switch between windows based on their recent usage without a visual popup.
+It mimics the Alt+Tab functionality found in other desktop environments by cycling window focus in a most-recently-used (MRU) order.

 ## Features

-- **Most Recently Used (MRU) Window Switching**: Cycle through windows based on the order of recent focus.
+- **MRU Window Switching**: Cycle through windows based on the order of recent focus.
-- **Forward and Backward Cycling**: Navigate through the window list in both directions.
+- **Forward and Backward Navigation**: Move through the window list in both directions.
+- **Seamless Cycling**: Provides visual feedback by focusing windows as you cycle, without a popup window.
 - **Cycling Cancellation**: Cancel the cycling operation to return to the initially focused window.
 - **Automatic List Management**: The MRU list updates automatically when windows are opened, closed, or focused.
 - **Daemon Mode**: Runs as a background process to listen for cycling commands.